kartik-v/bootstrap-checkbox-x/CHANGE.md

 ## version 1.5.5 (under development)

 - enh #38, #41: Use string values instead of integers.
+- enh #39: New property `allowThreeValOnInit` for showing third state on init for two state checkboxes.
 - enh #42: Display initial value correctly when initializing with checkbox

 ## version 1.5.4